Zübeyde Hanım: Early life

 Zübeyde Hanım's education was basic and only consisted of learning to read and write.
 Because she could read and write, she was nicknamed Zübeyde Molla (someone knowledgeable and teaches other people, in particular, a teacher of theology) by some people.

-Zübeyde Hanım was a devout Muslim and as a result of her pious upbringing she wanted her son Mustafa Kemal Atatürk to go to Mahalle Mektebi, an Islamic school that teaches the Qur'an.
+Zübeyde Hanım was a devout Muslim and as a result of her pious upbringing she enrolled her son Mustafa in a local school (mahalle mektebi), an Islamic school that teaches the Qur'an.

-Zübeyde Hanım's first marriage was to Ali Rıza Efendi.
+Zübeyde Hanım's first marriage in 1871 was to Ali Rıza Efendi.
+She was 14 or 15 years old and he was 32.
 With her dark blonde hair, deep blue eyes and fair skin, she won the admiration of Ali Rıza, a border guard.
-Ali Riza's older sister arranged this marriage - as was the tradition at that time.
+Ali Rıza's older sister arranged this marriage - as was the tradition at that time.
 Zübeyde Hanım was in her early teens and 20 years younger than her husband.
 Their first child was Fatma, followed by Ömer and Ahmet, but they all died in childhood.
 In 1881, she gave birth to a son Mustafa, and a daughter, Makbule in 1885.

 Zübeyde Hanım, also gave birth to a daughter Naciye in 1889, but she died of tuberculosis in childhood.

 Zübeyde and Kemal

 She was widowed at a young age, as her husband died when their son Mustafa was six years old.

-Following his death, Zübeyde Hanım moved with her two children, Mustafa and Makbule to live with her brother, Hüseyin, who was the manager of a farm outside Salonica.
+Following his death, Zübeyde Hanım moved with her two children, Mustafa and Makbule to live with her brother, Husein, who was the manager of a farm outside Salonica.

 In her second marriage she was married to Ragıp Bey, who had four children from his previous marriage.

 She could not see Mustafa Kemal during the Turkish War of Independence in 1919.